-Bauhaus: The school that shaped the way we live
+Bauhaus: The school that shaped how we live

 Few artistic movements have had as much of an impact on our everyday lives as the Bauhaus movement.
 Here, author Naomi Wood explores the lasting influence of Bauhaus design and teaching on the way we live now.

 The Bauhaus was one of the most revolutionary art and design schools of the twentieth century, founded in 1919 in Weimar by architect Walter Gropius.
 The Bauhaus movement had a huge influence on the way we live now, with its reach stretching far beyond concrete-and-glass skyscrapers.
 Naomi Wood, author of The Hiding Game, a novel set within the Bauhaus art school, explores some of the ways the Bauhaus might be secretly influencing your everyday life.

 The Bauhaus design laboratories focused on rethinking everyday household objects with clean and simple designs.
 The artists of the Bauhaus cut out embellishment and decoration, instead preferring to use repeating shapes and limited colours.